kiwisincebirth/TRS-80-KDOS/DEVELOPER.md

 ### Keyboard
 Good Keyboard Driver e.g. LDOS, interrupt driven e.g. support typeahead
+* support key repeat, using interrupts for timing?
+* support flashing cursor
 * keyboard @ key has the caps lock behaviour, it shoudn't.
 * keyboard Shift @ key doesnt respont frequently, only every second keystroke.

 ### Improvement
+* Loader code in Extra Ram consider moving to $4000
 * Improve the code addition of .CMD to a filename when executing from CMD processor.
     * When using LOAD SAVE RUN "file/BAS:N" /BAS could be added if not specified

 ### RTC
 * Full reboot should not wipe out Clock, needs secondary storage.
-    * maybe just define an API on Pico to get time, and maintain it there
+    * maybe just define an API on Pico (FREHD) to get time, and maintain it there
-    * existing SYS 0 static defines should be removed
+    * existing SYS 0 static defines should be removed, setting during startup.
-    * copied on boot into RAM

 ### Improvement - Error handling
 * #RM BASIC - removing a directory (not empty) produced "FF Error 7" Access denied due to prohibited